Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-On the other hand, the lattice perimeter of \(\Omega\) itself is zero, since \(\partial\Omega\) has no straight edges.
-Thus the lattice perimeter of \(\Omega^{\,t}\) is the tail of the sum of triangle sizes:
+In the lattice-perimeter convention used here, only rational-slope linear facets contribute.
+Thus a smooth strictly convex boundary contributes no lattice perimeter at time \(0\).
+Consequently, the lattice perimeter of the partial-cut model \(\Omega^t\) is the tail of the sum of triangle sizes:

 Using the canonical evolution formula \eqref{eq:canevol} at \(u=t\), we get